 5 Popular Japanese Sweets with “Anko” Red Bean Paste

-Manju (饅頭) is a traditional Japanese steamed bun typically with a sweet red bean paste filling.
-Manju comes in many types and flavors, but the most common variety is “Cha Manju (茶饅頭)”.
+Manju (饅頭) is a traditional Japanese steamed bun filled with Anko paste.
+It comes in many types and flavors, and the most common variety is “Cha Manju (茶饅頭)”.

-This treat is also available in various types, but the most popular variety is “Ichigo Daifuku (苺大福)” with a strawberry-Anko filling.
+This treat is also available in various types, and the most popular variety is “Ichigo Daifuku (苺大福)” with a strawberry-Anko filling.